enso-org/enso/docs/runtime/runtime-features.md

-With GraalVM supporting not only our primary interoperability targets, but also the whole JVM ecosystem and any language that targets LLVM, it is an absolute dream for ensuring that Luna can seamlessly communicate with a whole host of other programming languages.
+With GraalVM supporting not only our primary interoperability targets, but also the whole JVM ecosystem and any language that targets LLVM, it is an absolute dream for ensuring that Enso can seamlessly communicate with a whole host of other programming languages.

 ### Implementation Performance